-Hand-hygiene improvement campaigns have been conducted with many different target groups including children, military recruits, food-service workers, the general public, etc. Hand hygiene interventions for healthcare workers are the most well-studied, closely followed by interventions with young children.
+Hand hygiene improvement campaigns have been conducted with many different target groups including children, military recruits, the general public, food-service workers, etc. Hand hygiene interventions for healthcare workers are the most well-studied, closely followed by interventions with young children.

-Evidence shows that interventions based purely on training or other one-time interventions can have a brief positive effect on hand-hygiene compliance; this improvement is, however, often short lived.
-Lasting improvement requires ongoing work using multi-modal strategies with a goal towards cultural change, which allows compliance improvements to become more self-sustaining.
+Evidence shows that interventions based purely on training or other one-time intervention can have a brief positive effect on hand hygiene compliance, but that the improvement is of short duration.
+Lasting improvement requires ongoing work using multimodal strategies with a goal towards cultural change which allows compliance improvements to become more self-sustaining.

-A study demonstrated that a multi-modal intervention could increase hand hygiene in nursing homes.
-Adherence to hand-hygiene guidelines increased significantly during the intervention and remained higher six months after the intervention but remained suboptimal.17
+A study demonstrated that a multimodal intervention could increase hand hygiene in nursing homes.
+Adherence to hand hygiene guidelines increased significantly during the intervention and remained higher 6 months after the intervention but remained suboptimal.17

 It is difficult to find strong evidence that a specific type of compliance intervention will have a strong effect.
-Evidence is weak for the efficacy of any specific type of intervention, perhaps because the design of hand-hygiene intervention studies varies widely in terms of the interventions tested and the type of follow-up method.
+Evidence is weak for the efficacy of any specific type of intervention, perhaps because the design of hand hygiene intervention studies varies widely in terms of the interventions tested and the type of follow-up method.

-Nevertheless, well-designed intervention programmes have succeeded in producing improvements, at least in the short term.
-A Cochrane review of hand-hygiene interventions among healthcare workers in a variety of settings found at least low-quality evidence that multimodal interventions can improve both compliance and reduce colonisation or infections.18 intervention from mostly passive education (posters) to intensive behaviour change efforts.
+Nevertheless, well-designed intervention programs have succeeded in producing improvements, at least in the short term.
+A Cochrane review of hand hygiene interventions among healthcare workers in a variety of settings found at least low-quality evidence that multimodal interventions can improve both compliance and reduce colonization or infections.18

+Another Cochrane review examined hand hygiene education programs in child-care centers (predominantly in high income countries) as well as hospital and community-based settings (in lower income communities).
+The included studies varied widely in the style of intervention from mostly passive education (posters) to intensive behavior change efforts.
 Some of the studies in low and middle-income countries also included provision of soap.
-The evidence for increased handwashing after intervention is weak (this data were also not always collected), but one study did show large increases in frequency: from three to seven times times daily.
-Other studies showed increased handwashing behaviour at appropriate times such as before eating.
-The indirect evidence of behavioural change was much stronger: handwashing interventions were shown to prevent between 25-33% of diarrhoea episodes in the study groups.1
+The evidence for increased handwashing after intervention is weak (this data was also not always collected), but one study did show large increases in frequency-from 3 to 7 times daily.
+Other studies showed increased handwashing behavior at appropriate times such as before eating.
+The indirect evidence of behavioral change was much stronger: handwashing interventions were shown to prevent between 25-33% of diarrhea episodes in the study groups.1